VentsiIliev/RockPaperScissorsByVentsislav/README.md

 The winner is the player whose choice beats the choice of his opponent.
 If both players choose the same option (e.g. "paper"), the game outcome is "draw".

+The game has a multi-round option, tie-break option and restart option.

 Give it a go! --> https://replit.com/@VentsislavIliev/RockPaperScissors